-Advancements in numerical weather prediction (NWP) modeling continue to enhance the quality of in-flight icing forecasts and diagnoses.
-When performing a diagnosis of current in-flight icing conditions, observational datasets can be combined with NWP model output to form a more accurate representation.
-These diagnoses are traditionally tied to a three-dimensional grid, typically the grid of the NWP model data chosen for use.
-Surface observations are heavily relied upon when performing in-flight icing diagnoses to identify cloud coverage and cloud base height above observing stations.
-One of the major challenges of using these point-based or otherwise limited observations of cloud properties is extending the influence of the observation to nearby points on the grid.
-For example, we seek an improved solution to the problem of combining point-based METARs observations with NWP model grids over the current method.
+Abstract Advancements in numerical weather prediction (NWP) models continue to enhance the quality of in-flight icing forecasts and diagnoses.
+When diagnosing current in-flight icing conditions, observational datasets are combined with NWP model output to form a more accurate representation of those conditions.
+Surface observations are heavily relied upon to identify cloud coverage and cloud base height above observing stations.
+One of the major challenges of using these point-based or otherwise limited observations of cloud properties is extending the influence of the observation to nearby points on the model grid.
+An alternate solution to the current method for incorporating these point-based observations into the in-flight icing diagnoses was developed.
+The basis for the new method is rooted in a concept borrowed from signal and image processing known as dithering.

 This SAE Aerospace Information Report (AIR) is applicable to rotorcraft structural health monitoring (SHM) applications, both commercial and military, where end users are seeking guidance on the definition, development, integration, qualification, and certification of SHM technologies to achieve enhanced safety and reduced maintenance burden based on the lessons learned from existing Health and Usage Monitoring Systems (HUMS).
 While guidance on SHM business case analysis would be useful to the community, such guidance is beyond the scope of this AIR.
 For the purpose of this document, SHM is defined as “the process of acquiring and analyzing data from on-board sensors to evaluate the health of a structure.”
 The suite of on-board sensors could include any presently installed aircraft sensors as well as new sensors to be defined in the future.
 Interrogation of the sensors could be done onboard during flight or using ground support equipment.